Nikhilbharadwaj08/VideoResume/README.md

 # Video_Resume

 Video Resume : Work flow
-1) User uplaod an MP4 file ,(talking about his/her introduction, education, career path etc.)
+1) User upload an MP4 file ,(talking about his/her introduction, education, career path etc.)
 2) Based on the facial experssion my algorithem predicts his/her Age and Gender
 3) Using the NLP library called Spacy helps to extract data such as your(ORGANIZATION names,SKILLS ,SALARY.
 LOCATION.)